 San Maurizio at the Maggiore Monastery is a church in Milan, once the seat of the most important female monastery in the city, belonging to theBenedictine order, located at the corner between via Luini and corso Magenta, of origin Early Christian, rebuilt in the sixteenth century.
-It is decorated internally with a vast cycle of frescoes by the Leonardesque school and is referred to as the "Sistine Chapel" in Milan and Lombardy.
+It is decorated internally with a vast cycle of frescoes by the Leonardesque school and is referred to as the "Sistine Chapel" of Milan and Lombardy.

-The imposing fresco decoration, which made the temple famous, praised by Ruskin and from Stendhal, was begun in the second decade of the sixteenth century by authors of the Leonardo da Vinci school, engaged in those years in Milan to the Virgin of the Rocks, which perhaps John Antonio Boltraffio.
+The imposing fresco decoration, which made the temple famous, praised by Ruskin and Stendhal, was begun in the second decade of the sixteenth century by authors of the Leonardo da Vinci school, engaged in those years in Milan to the Virgin of the Rocks, which perhaps John Antonio Boltraffio.

 Address: Magenta 15 Course, Milan